 But first, let’s sort a few things out.

 Digital advertising scams operate on multiple levels.
-It can manipulate with traffic, and it can work with more sophisticated things, such as impressions, conversions and full-on imitation of user activity.
-For these kind scams, stats are the primary field of tricks.
+It can manipulate traffic, and it can work with more sophisticated things, such as impressions, conversions, and full-on imitation of user activity.
+For these kinds of scams, stats are the primary field of tricks.
 The distortions and obfuscations of a real state of things cause the challenges with Ad Fraud.
 Ad Tech is a performance-oriented thing.
 Numbers and results are everything.
 The effectiveness of the campaign is based on what the metrics show — in terms of traffic, bounce rates, impressions, conversions, etc.

 However, metrics are fallible; certain manipulations with the information can rig them and this is the flaw exploited by the fraudsters.
 Sure, there are fail-safe mechanisms that prevent more blatant attempts, but there is always a way to “get on through” and “rig the game.”

-To understand how to counter programmatic advertising scam, one needs to understand what drives the fraudsters with their malicious intentions to Ad Tech industry.
+To understand how to counter programmatic advertising scams, one needs to understand what drives the fraudsters with their malicious intentions to the Ad Tech industry.
 And the reason is in its very nature.

 The first type is when a criminal intends to feed off your operation.
 It's like a parasite that sucks resources (i.e., money) and is interested in a long-term relationship without making much of a fuss in the process.
 It is a form of pickpocketing in the realm of ones and zeroes.